 Text can be added to the map in any font type that is installed on the computer.
-Font size and colour can also be chosen, and text can be rotated so that it lines up with a road or stream etc. Selecting the Text tool A will give you this control panel:
+Font size and colour can also be chosen, and text can be rotated so that it lines up with a road or stream etc. Selecting the Text tool quive you this control panel: